bebaek/photodetector/README.md

 Splits photographs in a scanned image.
-If you have a pile of photographs to scan and archive, scan multiple photographs together and use photodetector to automate image processing and file generation.
+If you have a pile of photographs to scan and archive, scan multiple photographs together and use photodetector to automatically generate separate photograph files.

 Based on Python, OpenCV for image segmentation, tilt correction, trim, and recursive path traversal.